What Does "Likelihood of the Training Data" Actually Mean?

 What the Model Actually Represents

-The key point here is that probability lives inside the model, not in the world.
-From the model’s perspective, labels are treated as random variablesA variable whose value is uncertain and determined by a probability distribution.
+Probability lives inside the model, not in the world.
+The model treats labels as random variablesA variable whose value is uncertain and determined by a probability distribution.
 Here, the model treats labels as random even though they’re fixed in reality..

 What “Probability of the Data” Really Refers To